The core issues of geographic information system can be summarized into five aspects: location, conditions, trends, patterns and models.

 3) Trends

-Such problems need to integrate existing data in order to identify geographical phenomena that have occurred or are changing.
+This type of problem requires the integration of existing data to identify geographical phenomena that have already occurred or are undergoing changes.

 Secondly, in view of this trend, we can confirm or negate it by analyzing the data.
 Geographic information systems allow users to quickly obtain quantitative data and charts illustrating the trend.
 For example, through GIS, the characteristics of this trend can be identified: how many citrus plots have been converted to other uses?
 What’s the use now?
 How many such changes have taken place in a region?
 How many years can this change be traced back?
 Which time period best reflects this trend?
 One year, five years or ten years?
 Has the rate of change increased or decreased?